syncfusion-content/xamarin-docs/Xamarin/Applying-patches/Applying-patches.md

 The steps below show how to install a patch.

-I> Before installing the patch, ensure that corresponding Essential Studio version platform has been installed in your machine.
+I> Before installing the patch, ensure that corresponding Essential Studio® version platform has been installed in your machine.

-1. Double-click the Syncfusion Essential Studio patch installer.
-The Syncfusion Essential Studio Service Pack opens.
+1. Double-click the Syncfusion Essential Studio® patch installer.
+The Syncfusion Essential Studio® Service Pack opens.

    ![Welcome Wizard](Patches_images/Installing-a-Patch-Setup_img2.png)